I am a helper.

 I'm also a devoted parent and partner, but my family is resigned to my obsession with the dog.
 (They're a bit obsessed too--he's really such a good dog.)

 I spent 10 years working in the nonprofit industry after completing a master's degree in anthropology.
 I traveled the world, met brilliant people, and became quite homesick.
 So I came home.
 I earned another degree, this time in counseling.
-I worked hard to integrate my "anthropological lens" into my therapeutic work.
-It's important that my interactions with clients are sensitive to the cultural nuances of their lives.
+As a licensed professional counselor, I have worked hard to integrate my "anthropological lens" into my therapeutic work.
+It's important that my interactions with clients, staff, and students are sensitive to the cultural nuances of their lives.
 When I say "culture" I'm talking about our experiences doing drugs, going to church, dealing with racism, coming out of the closet, and basically everything else related to our identities.

-Copyright © 2019 Therapy Doggo Bloggo.
+Copyright © 2021 Annalisa Smithson.
 All Rights Reserved.